sagarruparelia/hs-mono-repo/ACCESS_CONTROL_ARCHITECTURE.md

 ## Overview

-This document describes the comprehensive access control system for **web-cl** that determines what data a logged-in member can view.
+This userDocument describes the comprehensive access control system for **web-cl** that determines what data a logged-in member can view.
 The system uses a multi-step flow involving two external OAuth2 systems (US and PSN) with complex persona-based authorization rules.

 ## Core Principle